-Figure 3 and Figure 4, respectively, show the distribution of BIPOC and white residents and low-income and non-low-income residents, by census block, within the area served by the D Line and/or Routes 5, 39, 133, 721, and 724 in either scenario: existing/baseline or proposed (December 2022).
+Figure 3 and Figure 4, respectively, show the distribution of BIPOC and white residents and lowincome and non-low-income residents, by census block, within the area served by the D Line and/or Routes 5, 39, 133, 721, and 724 in either scenario: existing/baseline or proposed (December 2022).
 The service equity analysis is based on the impact to these residents.
 Areas with zero population are excluded from the figure and analysis.

-Figure 4.
-Distribution of low-income and non-low-income populations
+Figure 3.
+Distribution of BIPOC and white populations